lume/cli/README.md

 	//
 	// Default: The `.prettierignore` in your project if it exists, otherwise "./node_modules/@lume/cli/.prettierignore".
 	prettierIgnorePath: './path/to/.some-other-ignore-file',

+	// The test files that will be executed with `@web/test-runner`.
+It can be a
+	// string glob, or array of string globs.
+Prefix a glob with `!` to negate
+	// it.
+	//
+	// Default: "dist/**/*.test.js"
+	testFiles: ['./build/**/tests/*.js'],

 	// The import map to use for `@web/test-runner`, which runs tests as native
 	// JavaScript modules in a browser.
 The import map is needed for mapping